🔍 Information Retrieval & RAG¶

 -

-This paper proposes M4-RAG, the first large-scale multilingual, multicultural, multimodal RAG evaluation framework, covering 42 languages and 189 countries with 80K+ cultural VQA instances.
-It systematically reveals two key findings: RAG is effective for smaller models but does not scale positively with model size, and cross-lingual retrieval suffers from severe performance degradation.
+Ours proposes M4-RAG, the first large-scale multilingual, multicultural, and multimodal RAG evaluation framework.
+Covering 42 languages and 80K+ cultural VQA instances from 189 countries, it systematically reveals that RAG is effective for small models but fails to scale positively with model size, while showing severe performance degradation in cross-lingual retrieval.

 - MuCo: Multi-turn Contrastive Learning for Multimodal Embedding Model